 While your name reservation is in effect, other companies are prevented from forming under, qualifying under, reserving, registering, or changing their name to your reserved name with that state office.
 If you incorporate or form an LLC in one state and plan to do business in other states, you could file for a name reservation in the other states as well.

-Reserving your desired name typically requires properly filing a name reservation and paying any state-imposed fee for doing so.
+Reserving your desired name typically requires properly filing a name reservation and paying any state fees.
 Once your name reservation time frame expires, the name you had reserved becomes available again in the state’s records.

 As you can see, selecting a name for an LLC or corporation goes beyond thinking of the perfect one.
-There are statutory restrictions to consider.
+There are statutory restrictions to consider — and not only in your formation state but in each state where your LLC or corporation will foreign qualify too.
 In any event, it’s best to check your name’s availability with a state.
-And if you need some time, a name reservation helps ensure your name will be there for you.
+And if you need some time, a name reservation helps ensure your name will be there for you when you need it.

-Learn more about how CT can help with naming your business.
-Call us at 855.974.9883 or contact us.
+Learn more about how CT Corporation can help with naming your business.
+Call us at 855.316.8948 or contact us.